 Supporters and relatives of another prisoner, Oscar López Rivera, were among the people greeting González Claudio at the airport.
 (El Nuevo Día, Guaynabo, Jan.
 15; Univision, Jan.
 15, from Inter News Service; Hartford Courant, Jan.
 15, from AP)

 López Rivera has been in the US prison system for 33 years for his role in another independence group, the Armed Forces of National Liberation (FALN).
 He refused to accept a clemency offer in 1999 from then-US president Bill Clinton (1993-2001) and is now apparently the last prisoner from the group.
 Fellow FALN member Haydée Beltrán Torres was released in 2009, and her husband, Carlos Alberto Torres, was released in 2010.

 González Claudio was the last prisoner from the Macheteros group, whose leader, Filiberto Ojeda Ríos, was shot dead by the US Federal Bureau of Investigation (FBI) in September 2005.
 Víctor Manuel Gerena, the Wells Fargo driver who carried out the 1983 robbery, is reportedly living in Cuba.
-Along with African-American activist Assata Shakur (formerly Joanne Chesimard) and FALN activist William Morales, Gerena has become a target of US politicians seeking the return of US political exiles from asylum in Cuba as a condition for improved relations between that country and the US. (
+Along with African-American activist Assata Shakur (formerly Joanne Chesimard) and FALN activist William Morales, Gerena has become a target of US politicians seeking the return of political exiles from asylum in Cuba as a condition for improved relations with that country.
+(Hunterdon County, NJ, Democrat, Jan.
+13)

 From Weekly News Update on the Americas, January 18.